-Telephone Number: 404-606-6031 Email address: Ryan.Loke@georgia.gov and compliance of private sector entities.
+Telephone Number: 404-606-6031 Email address: Ryan.Loke@georgia.gov

+Waiver of Sections 1311, in part to implement the Georgia Access Model will result in additional administrative responsibility for the State of Georgia, including APTC calculation and oversight and compliance of private sector entities.
 These new responsibilities are anticipated to be less than 1% of the full cost of the program and will mainly reside within the Office of Health Strategy and Coordination and OCI.
 The State will largely rely on making enhancements to existing technology platforms and business processes for the majority of the new financial, regulatory, and eligibility-related responsibilities.
 Moreover, when taking into consideration the program's high-level of responsiveness to state-specific health coverage needs, the benefit to Georgians outweighs the burden of the additional tasks and processes required.